 It’s a good idea to use manual mode or aperture priority mode underwater because these modes will allow you to have more control over the natural light as well as the light from your flash.
 Also, master the concept of depth of field and how it affects your images.
 Experiment with different apertures to control the amount of sharpness and blur in your photos.

 It’s not easy to focus underwater – sometimes, it is the most challenging part of this kind of photo shoot.
 In order to focus quickly, try using spot metering.

 Your underwater photos might be somewhat blurry, especially if you’re new to this genre of photography.
 The shutter speed you use matters a lot – it should be around 1/30th for still objects, 1/60th for slow-moving objects, and 1/125th for faster-moving objects such as fish.

 9. Carefully Choose Lenses

 Your choice of lenses should depend on the type of photo you want to get.
-For instance, you can use a 100mm isolate the subject just like in portraiture or wide-angle lenses for landscape scenes.
+For instance, you can use a 100mm to isolate the subject, just like in portraiture or wide-angle lenses for landscape scenes.

 10. Bring A Dive Light

 In case you plan to do deep diving or dive after sunset, you should bring a dive light with you in addition to a flash.

 Maintain good buoyancy control while diving to avoid disturbing the environment and marine life.
 This will also help you position yourself effectively for photography.